cfusterbarcelo/PPM/ReadME.md

 ## Datasets
 ### MIMIC PERform AF Dataset
 This dataset can be extracted from [here](https://ppg-beats.readthedocs.io/en/latest/datasets/mimic_perform_af/).
-It contains 20 minutes of data from 19 patients in AF, and 16 patients in normal sinus rhythm (non-AF).
-It was used to compare performance between AF and normal sinus rhythm.
+It contains 20 minutes of data from 19 patients in AF, and 16 patients in NSR (non-AF).
+It was used to compare performance between AF and NSR.

 In "Detecting beats in the photoplethysmogram: benchmarking open-source algorithms" by [Peter H. Charlton et al, 2022](https://iopscience.iop.org/article/10.1088/1361-6579/ac826d/meta), this database is tested over different PPG detectors.
 Achieving great results when detecting the PPG beats.